 - Although the direct translation for Nuit Blanche is ‘white night’, the context of the translation means ‘a sleepless night.’

-The Culture Days Manitoba office is located on Treaty 1 Territory and on the ancestral lands of the Anishinaabe, Cree, Oji-Cree, Dakota and Dene Peoples and the homeland of the Métis Nation.
+Nuit Blanche Winnipeg takes place on Treaty 1 Territory and on the ancestral lands of the Anishinaabe, Cree, Oji-Cree, Dakota and Dene Peoples and the homeland of the Métis Nation.
 We offer our respect and gratitude to the traditional caretakers of this land.

 Please respect the art, the venues, the public spaces, and each other.